Samuel Adeniran: Career

-CD Leganes
+Leganés

-Adeniran began his professional career by signing with CD Leganes Leganés B in Spain in January 2018.
+Adeniran began his professional career by signing with Leganés B in Spain in January 2018.
 He would then go on a series of loans, never playing for the team before he departed it.

 Chacarita Juniors

 In January 2018, Adeniran's first loan, which began as a trial, was with Chacarita in Argentina Prima Division.
 During his preseason trial, he scored for both the first team and reserve team in friendlies.
 The loan became official for the 2018 Clausura, in which he became the first United States player on the team, was part of an initial player exchange with CD Leganes, which saw Lautaro Ruiz go to the Spanish team.
 The exchange was initiated by a minority owner of Leganes who sought to build an informal partnership between the teams.
 Adeniran's stint was with the reserve team and he made no first team appearances.
 On April 20, 2018, the Chacarita Juniors Board of Directors ended the player exchange and both players returned to their respective teams.